-HA hydrogels were prepared by pipette mixing 2% (w/w) MeHA and 0.7 molar ratio DTT.
+AFM on HA Hydrogels: HA hydrogels were prepared by pipette mixing 2% (w/w) MeHA and 0.7 molar ratio DTT.
 20 μ L droplets were placed on polystyrene tissue culture dishes and immediately submerged in kerosene with 1.25% (w/w) Span80 to mimic the inverse-emulsion microgel synthesis.
 Samples were crosslinked for a minimum of 4 h.
 The organic phase was removed from the tissue culture dish and the samples were washed with PBS or PBS and 0.1% (v/v) Tween 20.
 The hydrogel droplet was left to swell in PBS overnight.
 Similarly, AC was added stepwise overnight.
 The AC solutions were removed before performing AFM.

-Force measurements were performed on a MFP3D-BIO (Oxford Instruments) AFM using gold-coated pyrex-nitride probes (NanoWorld, PNP-Tr-AU) with nominal spring constant 0.08 N/m.
-Each probe was calibrated before use by the thermal method.
-A force trigger threshold of 1- 5 nN was used, and indentation depth was limited to 2 μ m.
-We calculated indentation depth, d, by subtracting probe deflection from the piezoelectric motor position.
+Force measurements were performed on an MFP3D-BIO (Oxford Instruments) AFM using gold-coated pyrex-nitride probes (NanoWorld, PNP-Tr-AU) with nominal spring constant 0.08 N $m^{-1}.$ Each probe was calibrated before use by the thermal method.
+A force trigger threshold of 1-5 nN was used, and indentation depth was limited to 2 μm.
+Indentation depth, d, was calculated by subtracting probe deflection from the piezoelectric motor position.
 All measurements were performed in PBS at room temperature.
-The contact and detachment point were identified for each indentation curve and are denoted by the origin and open black circle respectively (Figure 6b).
-The approach curve (red) is used to calculate elastic modulus, E, and the retraction curve (blue) is used to calculate adhesive work, W_a , and maximum adhesion force, F_a (Figure 6b).
-To calculate E, we fit the approach curve to the conical indentation variant of the Hertzian contact model given by the equation, $F = \frac{2E\tan(\alpha)d^2}{\pi(1-v^2)}$, where F is the force bending the cantilever, α is the probe half-angle, and v is Poisson's ratio, which is measured separately to be 0.45 and is comparable to previous reports^{42,43} (Figure S12).
-Using the measured Poisson Ratio and manufacturer reported probe geometry, we found that the conical Hertzian contact model with a single fitting parameter, E, generated curves falling directly on top of our measurements (Figure 6c).
-During fitting, E is constrained to 0.1 - 5 kPa.
-To calculate adhesive stress, we determined the peak adhesive force upon probe retraction, F_a .
-This value was divided by the maximum contact area, A_p , which we calculated based on the maximum identified probe penetration depth.
+The contact and detachment points were identified for each indentation curve and were denoted by the origin and open black circle respectively (Figure 6b).
+The approach curve (red) was used to calculate elastic modulus, E, and the retraction curve (blue) was used to calculate adhesive work, W_a , and maximum adhesion force, F_a (Figure 6b).
+To calculate E, the approach curve was fit to the conical indentation variant of the Hertzian contact model given by the equation, $F = \frac{2E \tan(a)d^2}{\pi(1-v^2)}$, where F is the force bending the cantilever, α is the probe half-angle, and v is Poisson's ratio, which is measured separately to be 0.45 and is comparable to previous reports^[42,43] (Figure S12, Supporting Information).
+Using the measured Poisson ratio and manufacturer-reported probe geometry, it was found that the conical Hertzian contact model with a single fitting parameter, E, generated curves falling directly on top of the measurements (Figure 6c).
+During fitting, E was constrained to 0.1-5 kPa.
+To calculate adhesive stress, the peak adhesive force upon probe retraction, F_a , was determined.
+This value was divided by the maximum contact area, A_n , which was calculated based on the maximum identified probe penetration depth.

-Probes were adamantane-functionalized based on published protocols44.
-In brief, gold-thiol reactions were performed by gently submerging the gold-coated probe in 1 mM adamantane solution overnight, then thoroughly rinsing with deionized water before use.
-We assume a higher adamantane density on the functionalized gold probes than on the AC functionalized hydrogels, making hydrogel-bound cyclodextrin, rather than probe bound adamantane, the limiting factor in adhesion measurements.
+Probes were adamantane-functionalized based on published protocols.^[44] In brief, gold-thiol reactions were performed by gently submerging the gold-coated probe in 1 mM adamantane solution overnight, then thoroughly rinsing with deionized water before use.
+A higher adamantane density was assumed on the functionalized gold probes than on the AC functionalized hydrogels, making hydrogel-bound cyclodextrin, rather than probe-bound adamantane, the limiting factor in adhesion measurements.